loissascha/cs-case-stats-viewer/README.md

 clone repository `git clone https://github.com/loissascha/cs-case-stats-viewer.git`

-cd into extractor folder `cd extractor`
+cd into extractor folder `cd cs-case-stats-viewer/extractor`

 run build.sh file (make sure you have docker installed!) `./build.sh`

 log in with your steam and wait for the data extractor to finish (it will take some time!)

+the extracted data will be located in output/